4 people shot to death in St. Louis-area home; suspect held

 - President Trump bragged to military in Iraq about 10 percent raise they've not been given

-The suspect also was injured and was in a local hospital Saturday.
+“During that phone call, the 911 operator could hear gunshots in the background,” Wilkison told The Associated Press.

+Authorities were not releasing the names of the victims, pending notification of their relatives.

-Authorities did not name the suspect or the victims or provide details about the suspect’s potential motives.
+They also did not name the suspect or provide details about the weapon he used or his potential motives.
+Authorities also did not know whether he was injured while exchanging shots with police or at another time.

+Officers from multiple law enforcement agencies and helicopter and SWAT units converged in the neighborhood where the shootings occurred and cordoned it off but couldn’t find the suspect.
+He was reported at the convenience store about seven hours later.

+“My sense is that he went in there, was seeking shelter.
+It was really cold last night,” said Capt.
+Scott Will of the Major Case Squad of Greater St. Louis, leading the investigation.